-Shortly after a new major or new minor release of JIRA, an updated and tested version of Vivid Trace is made available as necessary via the Atlassian Marketplace so that JIRA systems can be easily updated using JIRA's Universal Plugin Manager (UPM).
-The exact timing of release varies, as it depends on Vivid's organizational capability, changes in new JIRA releases, and changes made by Atlassian to its add-on development program, among other factors.
+Shortly after a new major or new minor release of Jira, an updated and tested version of Vivid Trace is made available as necessary via the Atlassian Marketplace so that Jira systems can be easily updated using Jira's Universal Plugin Manager (UPM).
+The exact timing of release varies, as it depends on Vivid's organizational capability, changes in new Jira releases, and changes made by Atlassian to its add-on development program, among other factors.

-Compatibility with older JIRA releases is dropped only when maintaining compatibility becomes acutely economically unviable, or in the face of acute technical difficulties.
+Compatibility with older Jira releases is dropped only when maintaining compatibility becomes acutely economically unviable, or in the face of acute technical difficulties.

 A primary value of Vivid Trace is realized through comprehensive visualization of large amounts of data for efficient processing by the human eye.
-Although Vivid has made some affordances for universal accessibility, we have not developed a comprehensive method of translating the visual experience into one where a potentially overwhelming amount of issue and link detail can be efficiently described through a screen reader or other assistive device.
+Although Vivid has made some affordances for universal accessibility, we have not developed a comprehensive method of translating the visual experience into one where a potentially overwhelming amount of issue and relationship detail can be efficiently described through a screen reader or other assistive device.